MaDladla/Shopping-Cart/shopping cart/README.md

 ## Example Features
 - **Add items** to a cart (`/shop/addItem`).
 - **Get cart total** (`/shop/getTotal`).
-- Easy to extend with new features:
+- Easy to extend with other new features
-    - Discounts
-    - Removing items
-    - Tracking stock levels

 ## Libraries
 - import org.springframework.web.bind.annotation.* is included for annotations like @RestController, @PostMapping, and @GetMapping.
 - These annotations would only work in a real Spring Boot application with the spring-boot-starter-web dependency.
 - For this assessment, the annotations are shown only to illustrate how this logic would be exposed as REST endpoints in a web service.

 - As the instuction mentioned I did not create a full spring boot applicatio.
 The code is not intended to be run directly.